imjuststeve/app-archivist-nodejs/README.md

 - [NodeJS](https://nodejs.org/en/) The application is built using NodeJS.
 Internally we've tested against version 10.13.0.
 Consider using [nvm](https://github.com/creationix/nvm) to satisfy this dependency.
 Among other benefits, it may save you the trouble of using `sudo` in upcoming commands.

-- [MySQL](https://dev.mysql.com/downloads/mysql/5.7.html#downloads) A MySQL service is currently require to meet the Archivist feature set.
+- [MySQL](https://dev.mysql.com/downloads/mysql/5.7.html#downloads) A MySQL service is currently required to meet the Archivist feature set.
 This will likely change in the future and there will be support for a number of different database providers.
 At the moment though a MySQL service dependency will need to be satisfied for the archivist to run properly.
 Internally we've tested against version 5.7.24

 Download as a global npm package.
-We

 ```sh
   npm install -g @xyo-network/app-archivist